 Activities must be verifiable with a clear set of objectives and a logical framework.
 Only the actual time during which you participated in a recognised type of technical activity can be claimed.

-ISCA CPE offers a wide array of courses that catering to our members' needs with CPE hours awarded.
+ISCA CPE offers a wide array of courses that cater to our members' needs with CPE hours awarded.
 Kindly visit their website for more information.

 A number of the courses I attend are organised by ISCA.
 Does this mean that I do not need to produce evidence for these courses?